-Description: Develop a plan for the College to identify students at risk of falling offtrack and supports to intervene in ways to help students get back on track.
+Description: Develop a plan for the College to identify students at risk of falling off-track and supports to intervene in ways to help students get back on track.

-Mid-Year Progress Report: Academic Summit was conducted over summer 2021 to identify multiple at-risk factors for identifying students.
-Redesigned process for tracking at-risk students coincides with the implementation of EAB NAVIGATE.
+Mid-Year Progress Report: Academic Summit was conducted over summer 2021 to identify muiltiple at-risk factors for identifying students; Redesigned process for tracking at-risk students coincides with the implementation of EAB NAVIGATE.
 In the meantime, the College continues to utilize the current LEAP early alert system.
+Similar to the update for the student tracking system, the use of EAB Navigate will be the student success tool used to identify students at risk.
+An alert system will be built into our Navigate implantation process.
+EAB Navigate is set to be piloted during the 2022-2023 academic year.

-Strategy: Develop and implement an Enrollment Management Plan Unit: Student Services Unit Task Coordinator(s): Valerie Lynch Cabinet Member: Valerie Lynch Description: Develop and imp element an Enrollment Management Plan Status Statement: 04/15/2021 Meeting progress target 12/17/2021 Meeting progress target Mid-Year Progress Report: Guided Pathways Strategic Enrollment Management Plan (GPSEM) was relaunched due to the pandemic response.
-The Team is currently developing a multi-year SEM plan based on the GPS framework.
-That plan is in year one.
+Strategy: Develop and implement an Enrollment Management Plan Task Coordinator(s): Valerie Lynch Cabinet Member: Valerie Lynch Description: Develop and implement an Enrollment Management Plan Status Statement: 04/15/2021 Meeting progress target 12/17/2021 Meeting progress target 07/11/2022 Meeting progress target